PanicStation.org

 Important note

-This is general information, not medical diagnosis or individualized care.
-If symptoms are escalating, you’re vomiting, the bulge is hard/discolored, or you can’t pass stool/gas, seek emergency care immediately.
+This is general information, not legal, medical, financial, therapeutic, or other professional advice.
+It is not a medical diagnosis or individualized care.
+If symptoms are escalating, you are vomiting, the bulge is hard or discolored, or you cannot pass stool or gas, seek emergency care immediately.

 Additional Resources